NBA ODDS Hub

 Bounce Back System

-The Bounce Back system entails being able to spot when a team is playing at home after turning out a bad performance in their previous game.
+The Bounce Back system entails being able to spot when a team is playing at home after a bad performance in their previous game.

-Typically, bettors will back teams with a solid field goal percentage and a great home record.
+Typically, bettors will back teams with a solid field goal percentage and an excellent home record.
 This system can be helpful for totals in addition to individual teams.

 Betting Against A Blowout Win